Tod Slaughter: Film career

 In 1934, at age 49, Slaughter began in films.
-Usually cast as a villain, his first film was Maria Marten or Murder in the Red Barn (1935), a Victorian melodrama filmed cheaply with Slaughter as the obvious evil-doer, and identified as such at the beginning of the play.
+Usually cast as a villain, his first film was Maria Marten or Murder in the Red Barn (1935), a Victorian melodrama filmed cheaply with Slaughter as the obvious evildoer, and identified as such at the beginning of the play.
 In the old melodramatic style, each main member of the cast is introduced before the play begins and has his role explained.
 When Slaughter comes on, he favours the audience with a cold, evil grin as the on-stage announcer says "Squire Corder, Lord of the Manor...and a villain!
 Whose blood may be blue—but whose heart is black as night!"
-This set the general tone for the film series, although the introduction format was not used again.
+This set the general tone for the film series.
+Each film was usually preceded by a spoken or printed introduction explaining the faithful re-creation of a dated melodrama, and inviting the audience to enjoy it.

 Slaughter's next film role was as Sweeney Todd in Sweeney Todd: The Demon Barber of Fleet Street (1936), directed and produced by George King, whose partnership with Slaughter was continued in the subsequent shockers: The Crimes of Stephen Hawke (1936); It's Never Too Late To Mend (1937); The Ticket of Leave Man (1938); The Face at the Window (1939) and Crimes at the Dark House (1940).
-Most of these films were 'quota quickies', films made quickly and cheaply to fulfil a government requirement that a certain portion of all films distributed by British studios had to be British made.
-Many such were forgettable, low-quality films, but the lack of studio interest paradoxically made for quality in one way: it gave the maker, by default, artistic control over the final product.
+Most of these films were "quota quickies", films made quickly and cheaply to fulfill a government requirement that a certain portion of all films distributed by British studios had to be British made.
+Many such were forgettable, low-quality films, but the lack of studio interest paradoxically guaranteed some degree of success: it gave the maker, by default, artistic control over the final product.

-There were, however, some non-melodramatic roles in his career.
+There were, however, some non-melodramatic and non-costume roles in his career.
 He was a supporting player in The Song of the Road (1937) and Darby and Joan (1937).
-In Sexton Blake and the Hooded Terror (1938), he played the head of an international gang of supervillains.
+In Sexton Blake and the Hooded Terror (1938), he played, in modern dress, the head of an international gang of supervillains.